1

 How much do 1st line support engineer jobs pay per hour?

-As of Jul 13, 2026, the average hourly pay for 1st line support engineer in Indiana is $37.94, according to ZipRecruiter salary data.
+As of Aug 18, 2026, the average hourly pay for 1st line support engineer in Indiana is $37.94, according to ZipRecruiter salary data.
 Most workers in this role earn between $28.12 and $44.38 per hour, depending on experience, location, and employer.

-What does a 1st line support engineer do?
+What is a 1st line support engineer?

-What are the key skills and qualifications needed to thrive as a 1st Line Support Engineer, and why are they important?
+What are the key skills and qualifications needed to thrive as a 1st line support engineer, and why are they important?

 To thrive as a 1st Line Support Engineer, you need a solid understanding of basic IT concepts, troubleshooting, and customer service, often supported by a relevant IT qualification such as CompTIA A+ or equivalent experience.
 Familiarity with ticketing systems, remote desktop tools, and common operating systems (Windows, macOS) is typically required.
 Strong communication, patience, and problem-solving abilities help set outstanding support engineers apart.
 These skills ensure quick resolution of user issues, positive customer experiences, and efficient escalation when necessary.